Admire the architecture

 - Winter wonderlands: Skate the length of Ottawa’s Rideau Canal, drive up the ice roads of the Northwest Territories and hit the slopes of top Canadian ski resorts like Whistler Blackcomb, Big White or Sun Peaks.

 - Park life: Pick a park for you: Newfoundland’s Gros Morne National Park for epic seaside cliffs, New Brunswick’s Fundy National Park for the highest tides in the world, Banff and Jasper for the most picture-perfect scenery, Saskatchewan’s Grasslands National park for sweeping prairie views, British Columbia’s Pacific Rim National Park for wild surf beaches and Quebec’s La Mauricie National Park for dense, evergreen forests.

 What’s NextLet us help you cross things off your Canadian bucket list, while you earn exclusive perks!
-With our Canada Promise, you’ll enjoy extras like free standard seat selection and a credit for future travel whenever you book a Canada package with us.
+With our Vacation Promise, you’ll enjoy extras like free standard seat selection and FREE 1st checked bag whenever you book a Canada package with us.

 Ready to explore your backyard?